Blog

 Mass Spectrometer Schematic

-Clarithromycin is a macrolide antibiotic with two pendant glycosides.
-LC-MS spectra taken under standard conditions (Q-array DC = 0 V) show the parent molecule, flying as the MH+ ion, with m/z = 748.
+Clarithromycin is a macrolide antibiotic with two pendant glycoside groups.
+LC-MS spectra taken under standard conditions (Q-array DC = 0 V) show the parent molecule, flying as the [MH]+ ion, with m/z = 748.
 A small peak can be seen for m/z = 590.

 Mass Spectrum Clarithromycin

-Adjusting the Q-array DC to +60 V promotes collision-induced fragmentation of the parent ion to two major fragments, one with m/z = 590, and the other with m/z 158.
+Adjusting the Q-array DC to +60 V promotes collision-induced fragmentation of the parent ion into two major fragments, one with m/z = 590, and the other with m/z = 158.

 Mass Spectrum Collision Induced Clarithromycin

-These fragments are consistent with the fragmentation of the molecule at the glycosidic bond of the C3 cladinose group, as well as the glycosidic bond of the C6 desosamine group.
-The fragments of the molecule containing the amine are disproportionately represented in the mass spectrum, as the non-nitrogen containing species tend to be neutral (and therefore invisible to the detector).
+These fragment ions are consistent with cleavage of glycosidic bonds at the C3 cladinose and C6 desosamine groups.
+The fragments of the molecule containing the amine are disproportionately represented in the mass spectrum, as the non-nitrogen-containing species tend to be neutral (and therefore invisible to the detector).

 Assignment Collision Induced Clarithromycin

 Spiramycin is another macrolide antibiotic with three pendant glycosides.
-LC-MS spectra taken under standard conditions show a MH22+ ion with m/z = 422 and a methanol adduct (MH2+MeOH2+) at m/z = 438, and adjusting the Q-array DC to +40 V promotes collision-induced fragmentation of the parent ion to five major fragments, with m/zs = 145, 174, 343, 540, and 699.
-Four of these fragments (145, 174, 540, 699) are consistent with the fragmentation of the molecule at the various glycosidic bonds; the fifth fragment (343) corresponds to the loss of the aldehyde on the core.
+LC-MS spectra taken under standard conditions show a [MH₂]²⁺ ion with m/z = 422 and a methanol adduct ([MH₂+MeOH]²⁺) at m/z = 438.
+Adjusting the Q-array DC to +40 V promotes collision-induced dissociation to five major fragments with m/z values of 145, 174, 343, 540, and 699.
+Four of these fragments (145, 174, 540, 699) are consistent with fragmentation at various glycosidic bonds; the fifth fragment (343) corresponds to the loss of the aldehyde on the core structure.

 Mass Spectrum Spiromycin